kiinse/DarkWaterAPI/README.md

     }

     private void sendMessageToPlayer(Player player) {
-        SendMessages sendMessages = new SendMessagesImpl(this);
+        MessagesUtils messagesUtils = new MessagesUtilsImpl(this);
-        sendMessages.sendMessageWithPrefix(player, Message.MESSAGE_HELLO); // We send to player the message "message_hello" from the json file.
+        messagesUtils.sendMessageWithPrefix(player, Message.MESSAGE_HELLO); // We send to player the message "message_hello" from the json file.
         // This text will correspond to the selected localization of the player.
     }
 }